itshabhab/alx-system_engineering-devops/README.md

-This repo is about shell, basic task
+This repo is about shell, redirection tasks